Select Page

 4. Summary of the Admission Requirements and Reference Criteria

-The admission requirements for the physics-related courses at Oxbridge can be summarized as follows:
+The admission requirements for Oxford physics and Cambridge natural sciences courses can be summarized as follows:

 1. Students should show their strong interest in physics or particular branches of natural sciences through interaction with interviewers and their personal statements.